wntjd9805/hetero-neurosim-search/README.md

 ### System dependencies

 We tested our code on Ubuntu 18.04 amd64 system.
-We recommend using the nvidia docker image.
+We recommend using the Nvidia docker image.

 ```jsx
 docker pull nvidia/cuda:11.0.3-devel-ubuntu18.04